xplorebits-training/movie-seat-selection/README.md

 ![Mockup](https://res.cloudinary.com/do8ksgdgc/image/upload/v1670036229/mockup_x412df.png "UI Example")

-## Source code organisation and file name conventions
+## Source code structure and file name conventions
 Following are the list of files and directories to create for this project:
 1. index.html - Contains the front end code
 2. assets/main.css - Define all the styles